-Yesterday we thought about Jesus riding into Jerusalem.
-After arriving, the first thing that Jesus did was to go to the temple where he threw out the people who were buying and selling animals there.
+After arriving in Jerusalem, the first thing that Jesus did was to go to the temple where he proceeded to throw out the people who were buying and selling animals there.

-This episode in the life of Jesus is hard to understand because it seems so out of character for him.
+This episode in the life of Jesus is hard for us to understand because it seems so out of character for him.

 Why did Jesus who was usually so restrained act with such aggression on this occasion?

 12Jesus entered the temple courts and drove out all who were buying and selling there.
 He overturned the tables of the money changers and the benches of those selling doves.
 13“It is written,” he said to them, “‘My house will be called a house of prayer,’ but you are making it ‘a den of robbers.’”
 (Matthew 21)

 You can read the whole of Matthew 21 here.

 One of the things I mentioned yesterday was that the Jews were expecting Jesus to rescue them from the Romans, but the first thing that he did was to go to the temple.
 Perhaps that made sense to those watching who perhaps thought that he was going to pray before taking action.
 However, people must have been shocked as the calm and peaceful Jesus suddenly began to turn over the tables in the temple courts.

 In order for a Jew to worship at the temple, they had to sacrifice an animal in order to take away their sin so that they could be made right with God.
 The people buying and selling in the temple courts were selling animals that people could then use for this purpose.
 There were also money changers because you needed to change your Roman money into Jewish money which was the only currency used in the temple.